 Requires precise inputs.
 Example: “Shoes for travel.”

 Vector search isn’t always enough on its own, especially when it comes to exact product names, brands or item numbers.
 Many online shoppers still expect reliable keyword search.
-At FactFinder, we address this with a unique hybrid approach, combining the strengths of linguistic and semantic methods:
+That’s why FactFinder blends advanced keyword search with vector capabilities — so you get exact matches when needed, and smart results when keyword search fails.

 1. Linguistic matching – The core of our solution is the Worldmatch® search algorithm, which we’ve been refining for over 20 years.
 The technology detects phonetic similarities between terms and ensures incorrect or imprecise inputs, like “naiki” vs. “Nike,” lead to the correct result.

 Vector search offers huge potential to increase conversion rates and AOVs, especially for intent-based search queries, synonyms and natural language inputs.
 However, it’s not a cure-all.
-The key is taking a hybrid approach that combines semantic understanding with proven keyword precision and AI-powered personalization.
+The future lies in hybrid search, a combined approach that blends semantic understanding, keyword precision and AI-powered personalization to show the best results every time.

 Interactive demo video